ssraminder/certified-translation-v2-google/DIGITAL_OCEAN_SETUP.md

 # Digital Ocean App Platform: Environment Variable Setup

-To run this application and its backend functions in production on Digital Ocean, you must configure your API keys and other secrets as environment variables. **Never hardcode secrets in your code.**

-Follow these steps to add your environment variables in the Digital Ocean App Platform dashboard:
+This guide explains how to configure your API keys and other secrets as environment variables for deployment on the Digital Ocean App Platform.

+## Project Structure

+This is a full-stack application.
+- **Frontend:** The React application is in the root of the project and will be deployed as a "Web Service" component.
+- **Backend:** The backend consists of serverless functions located in the `/api` directory.
+Digital Ocean will automatically detect and deploy these as a "Functions" component.

+The backend functions require the environment variables listed below to communicate with third-party services.

+## Configuration Steps

 1.  **Navigate to your App:**
     *   Log in to your Digital Ocean account.